 Observations will be used to assess children's development within the five areas of engagements: exploration, realisation, anticipation, persistence and initiation.
 This will be completed a minimum of three times a year.

-Analysis of assessment data and teacher observations contribute towards individualised targets on learning plans.
+Children working at pre-KS levels will be assessed against the equivalent pre-KS standards.
+Analysis of assessment data and teacher observations contribute towards individualised targets on individual learning plans.
 Learning plans are written and reviewed at least three times a year.
-This is completed in collaboration with the child and their parents/carers.
+This is completed in collaboration with the child (where possible) and their parents/carers.
 Assessment data is used to inform pupil progress meetings.